What is a kidney transplant?

 down in the body.
 Urea is carried in the blood to the kidneys.

-- Produce erythropoietin, a hormone that aids the formation of red blood cells
+Make erythropoietin, a hormone that helps red blood cells form.

 Some conditions of the kidneys that may result in ESRD include: